lemlac/mulem/docs/reference.md

 `$` by itself also called the **pipeline context.** It holds the value of the previous pipeline expression. `$` is one context variable that changes with each pipeline step, like a baton being passed in a relay race.

 Other context variables such as `$x` are declared by you.
 They live in the lexical scope like any other variable.
 The difference is that functions that ask for them will see them.
-The `$` prefix is a signal that it comes from the *environment* rather than being passed directly.

 |      | What it is       | When it's set                | Scope          |
 |------|------------------|------------------------------|----------------|